hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 >
 > Note: the `--recursive` flag, which is spelled `--recurse-submodules` in newer versions of git (the old spelling still works) just tells git to download any submodules too, if you haven't seen that before.
 If you are short on space, use `--recurse-submodules=extern/googletest` to only get the one submodule we care about.
 If you forget to add the flag, running `git submodule update --init` will get all the submodules for you after you've cloned.
 >
-> Now, from the newly downloaded directory, let's try the classic CMake build procedure:
+> Now, from the newly downloaded directory, let's try the modern CMake (3.14) build procedure:
 >
 > ~~~bash
-> mkdir build
+> cmake -S . -B build
-> cd build
+> cmake --build build
-> cmake ..
+> cmake --build build --target test
-> make
-> ctest
 > ~~~
 {:.challenge}

-This will make a **build directory**, change to it, then run the `cmake` command *from the build directory, pointing to the source directory*.
-CMake will configure and generate makefiles by default, as well as set all options to their default settings and cache them into a file called CMakeCache.txt, which will sit here in the build directory.
+This will make a **build directory** (`-B`) if it does not exist, with the source directory defined as `-S`.
+CMake will configure and generate makefiles by default, as well as set all options to their default settings and cache them into a file called CMakeCache.txt, which will sit in the build directory.
 You can call the build directory anything you want; by convention it should have the word `build` in it to be ignored by most package's `.gitignore` files.

+You can then invoke your build system (line 2).
+Regardless of wether you used `make` (the default), `ninja`, or even an IDE-based system, you can build with a uniform command.
+You can add `-j 2` to build on two cores, or `-v` to verbosely show commands used to build.

+Finally, you can even run your tests from here, by passing the "test" target to the underlying build system.
+If you use CMake 3.15+, you can shorten `--target` to `-t`.
+There's also a new `cmake <dir>
+--install` comand in 3.15 that does the install - without invoking the underlying build system!

 > ## Warning about in-source builds
 >